stavares843/proxy-server/README.md

  ### How to test

- - check requirements section
+ - Check requirements section
- - clone repo
+ - Clone repo
  - cd to this repo
- - go to terminal
+ - Go to terminal
- - execute ` python proxy_server.py`
+ - Execute ` python proxy_server.py`
- - then on another tab use the following command
+ - Then on another tab use the following command

 ```